Community Links and Information

 Hypertext links to third party websites outside Castle Primary School are provided for the convenience of users only.
 Castle Primary School is unable to provide any warranty concerning the accuracy or completeness of any information held within these third party websites - this is the responsibility of the publisher of the third party website.
 Furthermore, by linking to other websites, Castle Primary School in no way endorses the views or information held within such websites and is unable to grant permission to use material found on such sites.
 Castle Primary School also reserves the right to remove hyperlinks or content as it deems appropriate.

 The School Nursing Team is based at St Martin's Hopsital.
-Our School Nurse is Fiona McGlynn - tel 01225 831666.
+Our School Nurses are Fiona McGlynn and Sally Mitchell -

 Their web link is ...

 Important Safety Advice

 We have been asked to share this important advice with you by the Public Health Department, Bath and North East Somerset Council.

 Doctors have issued warnings regarding the size and shape of grapes and cherry/plum tomatoes and the risk of choking.

 The size and shape of grapes and cherry or plum tomatoes mean they can completely plug a child's airway.
 The tight seal produced by the food's smooth surface makes them difficult to dislodge with standard first aid techniques.

 Young children are particularly vulnerable to choking on grapes/tomatoes because:

 - They don't have a full set of teeth and are still learning to chew properly